inoryy/reaver/README.md

 Authors of [simonmeister/pysc2-rl-agents](https://github.com/simonmeister/pysc2-rl-agents)
 also aim to replicate both results and architecture, though their final goals seem to be in another direction.
 Their policy implementation was used as a loose reference for this project.

+## Acknowledgements

+Work in this repository was done as part of bachelor's thesis in University of Tartu under the supervision of Ilya Kuzovkin and Tambet Matiisen.

 ## References

 [1] [StarCraft II: A New Challenge for Reinforcement Learning](https://arxiv.org/abs/1708.04782)